oracle/graal/docs/reference-manual/native-image/guides/debuginfo-walkthrough.md

 type = class _z_.java.lang.String : public java.lang.String {
 } *[0]
 ```
-Here `args.data` can be accessed via index.
-E.g. The first of the four array elements is a pointer to a String
+Here `args.data` can be accessed via an index.
+In this case, the first of the four array elements is a pointer to a String:
 ```text
 (gdb) p args.data[0]
 $4 = (_z_.java.lang.String *) 0x27011a
 ```

 #### Strings
-To see the actual contents of a Java String object we have to look at its **`value`-field**, e.g.
+To see the actual contents of a Java String object, we have to look at its **`value`-field**, for example:
 ```text
 (gdb) p args.data[0]
 $4 = (_z_.java.lang.String *) 0x27011a